User-Driven Support for Visualization Prototyping in D3: Evaluation: Analysis Results

-Participants clearly saw value in using a system like Minerva.
-For example, P5 said \textit{``I could definitely see myself using this, I can try multiple templates pretty quickly.
-So it's like a rapid exploration."} However, our approach is not perfect, and participants made suggestions for further refinement.
+Participants welcomed the automated features demonstrated in Mirny, however, our approach is not perfect, and participants made suggestions for further refinement.
 Participants expressed the need for insight on why certain recommendations are made, e.g., P10 said \textit{``instead of having the recommendation shift, just give more insight as to why this is being recommended, basically"}.
 Participants also suggested including more widgets to support further customization of D3 code, e.g., P15 said \textit{``...maybe adding something like the components, to support selecting an axis or legend.
 If those are also given as part of templates to completely customize code, that might be more helpful"}.
-Surprisingly, some participants did not seem to understand the value of interactions.
-For example, when asked if interactions were effective, P17 said \textit{``I mean, if you want to add an interaction, this is definitely helpful ...
-But in general, I think I prefer non interactive visualizations"}.
-This finding suggest that our community still has work to do in conveying the importance of interactions to visualization creators.
+Participants also found the live updates feature provided in Mirny to be a hindrance when debugging their code.
+Participants suggested adding a run button to allow them to update the visualization output when desired.